 File Popularity Model

-We define the populary distribution of files in BS i as P=pi,1,pi,2,…,pi,N, in which pi,j is the probability of the file fj being requested from a user in BS i, and j=1Npi,j=1,∀i∈S. It should be noted that the content populary here is inferred with historical data and can not reflect the short-term variation due to user mobility.
+We define the popularity distribution of files in BS i as P=pi,1,pi,2,…,pi,N, in which pi,j is the probability of the file fj being requested from a user in BS i, and j=1Npi,j=1,∀i∈S. It should be noted that the content populary here is inferred with historical data and may not reflect the short-term variation due to user mobility.

 Mobility Model